 A former colleague of mine once told me she failed at budgeting five times before realizing she was doing it without purpose.
 Once she set a goal of paying off her student loan within two years, everything changed.
 Every spending decision became clearer: do I want this $100 jacket now, or would I rather be debt-free sooner?
 Her progress became measurable, and her motivation stronger.

-When you define your “why,” your budget becomes more than just numbers; it becomes a personal mission.
+When you define your why, your budget becomes more than just numbers; it becomes a personal mission.

 2.4.
 Step 4: Choose a budgeting method that works for you

 There is no one-size-fits-all approach when it comes to budgeting.
 The best system is the one you can stick to consistently.
-Below are three practical methods, each with unique advantages, that will help you decide how should I budget my money based on your lifestyle, income, and financial goals.
+Below are three practical methods, each with unique advantages, that will help you decide how should I budget my money based on your lifestyle, income, and financial targets.

 2.4.1.
 The 50/30/20 rule